 Imraan Coovadia and Jacob Dlamini are the winners of the annual University of Johannesburg literary awards.
 Coovadia won the main prize for his third novel, High Low In-between (Umuzi, 2009), an absorbing and disturbing story about a son returning from San Francisco to South Africa and finding that his family isn’t what he thought it was.
 Dlamini took the Debut prize for his nuanced memoir, Native Nostalgia (Jacana, 2009).

 As the story of High Low In-between unfolds, Shakeer witnesses his family and the country itself become stranger still.
-The Wedding (2001) and Green-eyed Thieves (2006).
+This dark, penetrating exposé of a not-so-new South Africa is a departure from Coovadia’s riotously funny and irreverent earlier work, The Wedding (2001) and Green-eyed Thieves (2006).
 In serious mode, however, Coovadia is just as incisive.

 The chief focaliser in the narrative is Shakeer’s doctor mother, Nafisa, and the strong tension generated in the story stems largely from her disintegrating private life: her husband’s death (suicide or murder?) is merely the most obvious aspect of this.
 Her irregular finances are being probed by the Receiver, her household is slipping from her grasp and she suffers a needle-stick injury from an HIV-positive patient, which she fatalistically leaves untreated.

 The larger social currents around her increasingly vertiginous world are equally disturbing: corruption and political meddling in medical practice (the roll-out of antiretrovirals, for example) is depicted in the most sinister light, malpractice in the form of illegal organ transplants occurs in a dark underworld that is becoming tacitly accepted and old political loyalties are being jettisoned in the race to get on to the gravy train.